commercialhaskell/stackage/CURATORS.md

 Then run `NOPLAN=1 build.sh` to build the generate an updated snapshot.

-This replaces `CONSTRAINTS=...' /var/stackage/stackage/automated/build.sh lts-x.y` for the old curator-1.

 If a build fails for bounds reasons, see all of the advice above.
 If the code itself doesn't build, or tests fail, open up an issue and then either put in a version bound to avoid that version or something else.
 It's difficult to give